pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/uninstall/index.md

 Karabiner-Elements provides built-in uninstaller.<br />
 Use the uninstaller to remove Karabiner-Elements from your system.

-You can launch the uninstaller from "Uninstall Karabiner-Elements" button on Misc tab.
+You can launch the uninstaller from "Launch uninstaller" button on Uninstall tab.
 {{< local-image src="images/uninstall-button@2x.png" >}}

 Then, follow the instruction of the dialog.
 (The uninstaller ask your administrator password in order to remove files.)